microsoft/AzureManagedHsmTLSOffload/README.md

 ### Can I create a Key in Azure Managed HSM then later use the TLS Offload library for that Key?
 No. Keys created without using the mhsm-pkcs11 TLS Offload Library are NOT compatible.
 A key must be created using either the mhsm_p11_create_key sample or a custom application that loads the mhsm-pkcs11 TLS Offload library and calls the appropriate interface functions.

-### Can I use the TLS Offload library for production workloads?
-No. Our TLS Offload library is available for public preview only.
-We do not support or recommend production workloads until general availability.

-### Can I use my existing keys I created during Public Preview once TLS Offload Library is Generally Available for production?
-No. Customers will have to create new keys when our TLS Offload Library becomes generally available for production workloads.

 ### Does TLS Offload library support multiple Managed HSM resources?
 Yes.
 You can declare multiple resources in the mhsm-pkcs.conf.
 SlotId is the identifier for the Managed HSM resource which is unique.